Photography & New Media

 Photography has always been a vital part of Anderson Ranch, one in which students explore visual storytelling through a variety of contexts and concepts.
 The program has uniquely evolved to focus on both traditional photography and new media— making it one of the only workshop settings of its kind.
 Three floors of the Fischer Photography Center house state-of-the-art equipment, including three photography studios, two Mac labs, a traditional darkroom, and a lighting studio with strobe and continuous lighting for photography and video.

-All Photography workshops are rooted in the same idea—powerful art requires rigorous inquiry of techniques and ideas.
+All photography workshops are rooted in the same idea—powerful art requires rigorous inquiry of techniques and ideas.
 We focus on technical skills, content and critical dialog.
 Students have access to color-managed media labs equipped with 24-inch iMacs, flatbed and film scanners, Epson printers, and cutting-edge software including Adobe Creative Cloud.
 When appropriate, students utilize strobe and tungsten lighting equipment, seamless backdrops, green screen, audio and video recording equipment and Epson large-format printers.

 The Ranch Photography and New Media team creates an inspiring environment, allowing artists of all levels to explore lens-based media and the journey of artistic discovery in the unparalleled setting of the Colorado Rockies.

-Anderson Ranch is happy to extend a 20% tuition discount* in one- and two-week adult Summer Workshops for SPE members.
-Please register online and then email reg@andersonranch.org with your membership information and we will make the adjustment once you are in the system.
-You are also welcome to call 970-924-5089 to register. *Please note that the SPE discount does not apply to The Center / Advanced Mentored Studies program, nor can it be combined with any other discount, scholarship or special offer.
+Anderson Ranch is happy to extend a 20% tuition discount for summer one- or two-week adult photography and new media workshops for SPE, the Center for Fine Art Photography, and Colorado Photographic Arts Center members at the student membership level or above.
+Please email [email protected] with your SPE or CFAP membership information prior to registering and we will send you a promo code to complete registration with your discount applied.
+You are also welcome to call 970-924-5089 to register after verifying your membership with us. **Please note, this discount must be approved prior to registering and cannot be applied retroactively.
+SPE and Center for Fine Art Photography discount does not apply to Advanced Mentored Studies programs or Destination Workshops, nor can it be combined with any other discount, scholarship or special offer.

 Scholarships, College Credit & Discounts